 I want to take the pressure off of you when you think about decluttering and organizing.
-If you have this idealistic vision of the perfect home, organized within an inch of its life, looking as if it was staged by Joanna Gaines in an episode of Fixer Upper, you won’t find that here.
+If you have this idealistic vision of having a home that looks perfect…straight from the pages of Martha Stewart magazine. you won’t find that here.

 Why?
-Because it’s not about perfection.
-That’s not what being organized is about.
-I want you to think differently about what it means to get rid of clutter and keep an organized home, office, or car and life.
+Because God does not look for perfection.
+And it not what being organized God’s way is about.
+I want you to introduce you to think differently about what it means to get rid of clutter and keep an organized home, office and life.

 There is no such thing as perfectly organized.
 The excuse to never beginning an organizing project because “it’s never going to be perfect” is a major stumbling block for perfectionists.

 I had an overnight guest while my husband was on a work trip.
 We ended the evening with tea and a light snack.
 She went to clear the table and was surprised I wasn’t washing the dishes the right way.
 As a professional organizer, it’s the last thing she expected from me.

 Here’s a term I’m not sure you’ve heard “organized enough.”
 I’m not going for perfect, and neither should you.
 Sometimes I leave a few dishes in my sink overnight because I have no problem tending to them in the morning.

 I’m an empty nester, so my kids are grown and out of the house, and most days, it’s me and my little poodle sidekick, Javier.
 You may be a single mom with school-aged children, or a stay-at-home mom with infants and toddlers, or have two jobs and a side hustle rushing from one place to the next.

 Life is never going to be perfect, so replace perfectly with “organized enough.”
 Decide on what that means for you.

 Living An Organized Life Is About Your Relationships